dhbridge/curriculum/source/modules/2014-09-19-module09-write.markdown

 	save_results()

 Test that everything is working by running your "my_first_script.py" in terminal.
-You can open the "search_results.json" file to check that 200 items made it in.
+Use terminal and the same process you use to open your script file to open the "search_results.json" file and check that 200 items made it in.
+Close the file once you're done.

 ### Saving all the Search Results